voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 ![logo](../tokbox-logo.png)
 # OpenTok Screensharing with Annotations Sample App for JavaScript<br/>Version 1.1.0

-This document describes how to develop a web-based application that uses the OpenTok Screensharing with Annotations Sample for JavaScript.
+This document describes how to develop a web-based application based on the OpenTok Screensharing with Annotations Sample for JavaScript.

 ## Explore the Code

-This section describes how the sample app code design uses recommended best practices to create a working implementation that uses the Screensharing with Annotations Sample.

-To develop your application, follow this section to learn how to add the toolbar to your container and create an annotation canvas for both the publisher and subscriber.

 The following steps will help you get started, and you can refer to the [complete code example](./sample-app/public/index.html):